inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 ### Analysis Parameters
 The CNMF-E parameters used for processing the data are listed below for each cell set.
 We used the same analysis parameters for both Inscopix CNMF-E and CaImAn CNMF-E.
+Note that for the performance benchmarks, we processed the data using parallel patch mode to compare the fastest implementation of each algorithm.

 | Parameter (as defined in Inscopix CNMF-E) | Value |
 |:----------|:-------------|